Jack Ham: After retirement

 After announcing his retirement as an active player on February 17, 1983, Ham began a career as a radio personality.
 He served as a color commentator for national radio broadcasts of NFL games, and later hosted a show in Pittsburgh with Mark Madden on ESPN Radio 1250 during the NFL season.
 Ham is currently a sports analyst for Penn State Radio Network and also appears as an analyst on the Westwood One radio network.

 Ham is a minority owner of the North American Hockey League's Johnstown Tomahawks.
-On January 31, 2013, Ham was honored by the Tomahawks' organization with a bobblehead giveaway to the first 1,000 fans that entered the Cambria County War Memorial Arena for the Tomahawks' game against the Port Huron Fighting Falcons.
+On January 31, 2013, Ham was honored by the Tomahawks' organization with a bobblehead giveaway to the first 1,000 fans who entered the Cambria County War Memorial Arena for the Tomahawks' game against the Port Huron Fighting Falcons.

 In 2017, Ham became an advocate of medical marijuana, having studied the benefits of relieving symptoms related to playing football, and wants the NFL to soften their stance on the use of marijuana in general.
 Ham felt inspired after seeing the cognitive decline of contemporary Nick Buoniconti, as well as other current and former players including former teammate Mike Webster, despite Ham himself being healthy.
 Ham also believes medical marijuana would help counter the ongoing opioid epidemic affecting society as a whole.